 Patios for People-Watching

 Sometimes, watching the life on the street is more entertaining than a view.
 Whether you’re at street- level or sitting high above, there are Vancouver patios just crying out for an afternoon of cocktails and people watching.
 With one of the biggest patios in the city, Chill Winston in Gastown would automatically make a list of great al fresco drinking spots, but the people-watching here makes it even better.
 Take a seat at Provence Marinaside in Yaletown and you’ll enjoy an endless parade of folks strolling the seawall against a backdrop of False Creek.
-On hip Main Street, The Five Point’s street-side patio is a great place to order a craft beer and watch the local cool kids.
 One of the city’s secret gems is the patio at the Gallery Café at Vancouver Art Gallery, which offers a civilized perch above Robson Street for taking in the downtown scene.
 Over at Kitsilano Beach, request a spot on the balcony at The Boathouse; not only does it offer a jaw-dropping view of the ocean and mountains, but also the strutting beachgoers right below you.

 There’s something special about a rooftop patio: it feels private and exclusive, while also exposing you to the sunny rays and, sometimes, sweeping views.
 Right on top of Robson Street is the beautiful garden patio above Joe Fortes, which is a fantastic post-shopping spot for a glass of wine and a dozen of the oysters for which they’re known.
 In a truly exclusive setting, Reflections at Rosewood Hotel Georgia offers a sunny terrace surrounded by gleaming office towers, along with a killer cocktail list.
 Close by, Black + Blue is known for their prime steaks, but the rooftop bar attracts a late night crowd looking for a glass of wine.
 Similarly, The Keg Steakhouse & Bar in Yaletown is famous for its menu, but the upstairs patio is one of the best in the city, and open for those just looking for a glass of something and a dose of fresh air.